Manx Northern Railway: Milntown Spur

+Quayside Tramway

+A spur from Ramsey Station served the town's harbour and ran for nearly 1 mi along the quay at various lengths over the years, and included small sidings to serve vessels.

+Poortown Spur

+A short line north of Peel Road Station which served a smaller gauge tramway operated by the nearby quarry from which tipper wagons were loaded from a high wall into open wagons; remnants of the high wall remain today.

 Locomotives

-Two 2-4-0 side tank locomotives were ordered from Sharp, Stewart and Company for the opening of the line.
+Two 2-4-0 side tank locomotives were ordered from Sharp, Stewart & Company for the opening of the line.
 Numbered 1 and 2, they were named Ramsey and Northern respectively.
-In 1880, the MNR acquired a third locomotive from Beyer, Peacock and Company to a design similar to those used on the Isle of Man Railway.
+In 1880, the MNR acquired a third locomotive from Beyer, Peacock & Company, Manchester to a design similar to those used on the Isle of Man Railway.
 Given the number 3 and named Thornhill, it was built alongside the IOMR’s engine number 7 – Tynwald – in Beyer, Peacock’s Manchester works.
 In 1885 it was realised that a much more powerful locomotive was required for working the mineral traffic on the Foxdale Railway.
-This time they turned to Dübs and Company, Glasgow for an 0-6-0 tank locomotive.
+This time they turned to Dübs & Company, Glasgow for an 0-6-0 tank locomotive.
 This powerful engine, numbered 4, bore the name Caledonia.
-When they were taken into Isle of Man Railway stock, they were renumbered as a continuation of the then IOMR series.
+When they were taken into IOMR stock, they were renumbered as a continuation of the then IOMR series.
 Thornhill became number 14 and Caledonia became number 15.
 Ramsey and Northern were allocated numbers 16 and 17 respectively but never bore them in service.
 After very little use by the IOMR they were scrapped in 1923 and 1912.